Services Contacts Free Consultation via WhatsApp

 Do I need to translate the diploma before apostille?

 No, translation is not needed for the apostille procedure.
 An apostille is placed on the document in the language of issue.
-Translation is performed after receiving the apostille and is certified in accordance with the requirements of the destination country — by a sworn translator, notarially or through the consulate.
+But after receiving the apostille, for submission to a foreign organization, you will almost certainly need a notarized translation of the document (together with the text of the apostille).

 Yes, this is possible through a representative by notarized power of attorney.
-The power of attorney must be properly executed: if you are abroad — through the Russian consulate in the host country with subsequent apostille on the power of attorney itself.
-Many companies, including GlobalDocs, offer apostille processing services without the owner’s personal presence.
+The power of attorney must be properly executed: if you are abroad — through the Russian consulate in the host country (after ФЗ-145 entered into force on January 1, 2025, a consular power of attorney does not require an apostille for use in Russia).

 What to do if an error is found in the diploma?